 Place evaporator on floor panel.
-Roll unit up behind the glove box opening, inserting tubes thru the holes in the firewall block off plate.
+Roll unit up behind the glove box opening, inserting tubes thru the hole in the firewall.

 Installing the evaporator will require attention and detail.
-The tubes will need to be inserted through the block off plate
+The tubes will need to be inserted through the firewall hole.